nathancharlesjones/STM32F103C8T6-breakout-board/README.md

 The second category of pin-compatible MCUs are those that STM32CubeMX lists as pin-compatible with the STM32F103C8T6 if only the SWD peripheral is being used.
 There are **31** MCUs in that list (32 if you include the STM32F103C8T6 itself), which you can view by opening the spreadsheet above and filtering for only those MCUs listed as "TRUE" in the column named "Pin-compatibility (2)".

 Interestingly, there were actually 3 MCUs on this list that I do not think are pin compatible with the STM32F103C8T6.
 The STM32F318C8, STM32F328C8, and STM32F358CC each require an external device to monitor power-on reset, which effectively toggles a pin to let the MCU know when the power supply is stable and it's okay to start up.
+The requirement for an external device which isn't included on this breakout board made those MCUs incompatible in my estimation.

 The third category of pin-compatible MCUs are those whose pinouts indicate that they would work with this breakout board without requiring any external components or jumper wires.
 There are **124** MCUs in that list (125 if you include the STM32F103C8T6), including 18 from another manufacturer named GigaDevice, which you can view by opening the spreadsheet above and filtering for only those MCUs listed as "TRUE" in the column named "Pin-compatibility (3)".
 Only 74 of those MCUs are available on JLC PCB, though, and only 32 are in-stock as of the time of this writing (11 Feb 2021).